kailash-manasarovar/statement/docs/timeline/2026/may.md

 ## Dreaming of Saint Michael on Ascension day

-- I'm lying in bed, drifting off to sleep, thinking about the wonderful, marvelous Saint Michael, and the stained-window of him at the church in Cauterets, and how amazing he is, and the best boss a person could have, always giving the right challenge, never too much, never too little, and how I love him so, and I'm going off into one and I can practically see his giant legs that go up into the sky.. then WHACK!!
+- I'm lying in bed, drifting off to sleep, thinking about the wonderful, marvelous Saint Michael, and the stained-glass window of him at the church in Cauterets, and how amazing he is, and the best boss a person could have, always giving the right challenge, never too much, never too little, and how I love him so, and I'm going off into one and I can practically see his giant legs that go up into the sky.. then WHACK!!
 - He hits me around the head!
 - Well, it's like an incision actually, a semi-circular thin scar on the top of my head to the left, and I can see light coming out of it.
 - And it REALLY HURTS!!!!